Mar 4, 2022

 MATT: Chris showed us these graphs.

-CHRIS HAUFE: Okay, so this is a graph of the actual fossil record.
+CHRIS HAUFE: Okay, so this is a graph of the actual fossil records.

 HEATHER: And so then Chris showed us the graphs of these simulations.